yitian8/Article-Parser/documentation.md

 this is due to opening an utf-8 encoded file as a latin-1 encoded file, so I implemented an function that re-encodes the input file as UTF-8, and the problem was solved.

+Then, I wrote a program to automatically reads from csv files and invokes deepseek api.
+After some testing, I found out that the output quotes are related to all companies present in the article, rather than related to a single company.
+It turns out that I forgot to include the name of the company in my prompt.
+So I added the company name in the prompt and everything is fixed.

+### **Method 2: Sentence Embedding + Semantic Analysis**

+I tried another method: Sentence Embedding.

+Sentence embedding converts a sentence into a vector in high dimensional space, so we can search for answers of the questions by calculating the similarity of the embedding vectors of sentences in the article and the embedding vector of query sentence.

+However, this method has a lot of limitations.
+For example, for the query sentence below,

+>AGC has mentioned/announced that it will stop its business in Russia.

+The embeddings gave a similarity of 0.4 on the sentence

+>Glass giant AGC Inc. said on Feb.
+8 that it started considering selling its glass manufacturing and sales operations in Russia.

+and gave a similarity of 0.48 on the sentence

+> AGC has two plants in Russia.

+While it is clearly visible that the former sentence is more related to the question.